petertseng/adventofcode-rb-2022/README.md

   Since it was too low, I didn't bother trying it on my personal input, when in reality it would have worked.
 * Day 18 (Boiling Boulders): For inexplicable reasons, I hadn't converted my set of boulders from a list to a set, which slowed down the existence checks.
   Not sure why I didn't do that, really.
+* Day 22 (Monkey Map): Ah, unfortunate: I updated my facing to be the facing I would be on the new cube face even if my way was blocked by a wall on the new cube face.
+You are not supposed to do that.
+Don't partially update state if the state might get rolled back due to a check.
+I wasted two hours on this and it was an unpleasant experience.
+This day is impossible to debug because how are you supposed to pick out the move you got wrong out of 2000?

 # Posting schedule and policy